Armenian Airlines (1991): History

-Armenian Airlines was established shortly after independence in 1991 from Aeroflot's Armenia directorate.
-It was the sole carrier in Armenia until 2002, when private companies Armenian International Airways and Armavia began to compete with it.
+Armenian Airlines was established shortly after separation of local assets from Aeroflot's Armenia directorate in 1991.
+Scheduled operations were started on 9 March 1993.
+Privatization The privatization procedures were initiated by the government in July 1997, a project that was not completed due to various internal resistances.
+It was the sole carrier in Armenia until 2002, when private companies Armenian International Airways and Armavia began to compete.

-Profitable until 1997, Armenian Airlines began a decline in 1998 which executive director Arsen Avetisian blamed on the 1998 Russian financial crisis.
-Additionally, technical problems with its sole Airbus A310 helped lead the company towards financial problems.
-The company began to join forces with Belgian operator VG Airlines (later renamed Delsey Airlines); but the Belgian carrier had to file for bankruptcy on November 5, 2002.
-Armenian Airlines was reported to be looking for cooperation with Armenian International Airways to continue or restart its flights into Europe.
-When Armavia (which was owned by Siberia Airlines) entered into an agreement with the Armenian government and was granted most of Armenian Airlines' flight rights, including the lucrative Yerevan to Moscow route, Armenian Airlines was unable to recover, and officially declared bankruptcy on April 15, 2003.
+Profitable until 1997, Armenian Airlines began a decline in 1998 which executive director Arsen Avetisian attributed to the 1998 Russian financial crisis.
+Additionally, technical problems with its sole Airbus A310 leaded the company towards financial problems.
+The airline filed for bankruptcy on November 5, 2002.
+Armenian Airlines was reported to be looking for cooperation with Armenian International Airways to continue or restart flights to Europe.
+When Armavia (which was owned by Siberia Airlines, later S7) entered into an agreement with the Armenian government and was granted most of Armenian Airlines' flight rights, including the lucrative Yerevan to Moscow route, Armenian Airlines CJSC was unable to recover, and officially declared bankruptcy on April 15, 2003.

 On May 3, 2006, it was widely reported that an Armenian Airlines Airbus A320 had crashed in the Black Sea.
 The reports were evidently mistaken, since the airline had ceased operations in 2004.
-In fact, the airline involved in the crash was Armavia, the successor of Armenian Airlines.
+In fact, the airline involved in the crash was Armavia not Armenian Airlines, the successor of Armenian Airlines.
 All 113 passengers and crew on board died.

 Routes

-After being established, Armenian Airlines operated old Antonov An-12, Tupolev Tu-134, Tupolev Tu-154, Ilyushin Il-86, Yakovlev Yak-42 airplanes from the Soviet era.
+After being established, Armenian Airlines operated old Antonov An-12, Tupolev Tu-134, Tupolev Tu-154, Ilyushin Il-86, Yakovlev Yak-42 airplanes of Soviet origin (Aeroflot).
 But following tightening of environmental regulations, these Ukrainian and Russian-built planes were banned from landing in European airports because they did not meet emissions and noise standards.
-Because of this, Armenian Airlines began leasing an Airbus A310 in 1998, with an option to buy.
-The contract stirred controversy among those who questioned why the Government airline was, for the first time, using a non-Russian-built aircraft.
-But some foreign agencies doing business in Armenia said they could not get life insurance for employees who flew on old Russian planes due to the aircraft history of problems.
-The Airbus, then, became the European link for the "official airline of Armenia".
+At its peak, the airline operated 55 flights a week to the former Soviet Union, Western Europe and the United Arab Emirates.
+The A310 was the only aircraft in the Armenian Airlines fleet that met European aviation regulations.
+It flew every day on routes to Paris, Amsterdam or Frankfurt.